-Psittacines, commonly and very well known as Parrots belong to Psittaciformes order, which consist of nearly 372 species and 86 genera.
-Such a varied variety of species are widespread in many places, especially in temperate zones in the Southern Hemisphere, Australia and South America.
+Psittacines, commonly and very well known as Parrots belong to the Psittaciformes order, which consists of nearly 372 species and 86 genera.
+Such a varied variety of species are widespread in many places, especially in temperate zones in the Southern Hemisphere, Australia, and South America.
 The whole order of this species is expected to have originated from Gondwanaland situated in Australia.

 The colorful plumage and the talking ability of this bird make it popular among the pet lovers.
 The parrots have a stout body, short neck and strong legs with zygodactyl feet.
 The beak is curved, strong but short, and they use it to break their favorite seeds or fruits.
 Different species are found in different sizes and colors.

 Smallest Parrot In the World – Pygmy Parrot